sikang99/httpserver/README.md

 # Static http server

-Ridiculously simple http/https server for static files.
+Simple http/https test server for some services and tatic files.

 ## Install